mik-tf/gits/README.md

 After installation, you can use GitS from any directory with the following commands:

-- `gits pull`: Quickly update your local repository
+- `gits pull [branch]`: Quickly update your local repository
 - `gits push`: Rapidly stage, commit, and push changes
+- `gits commit`: Commit changes with a custom message
+- `gits init`: Initialize a new Git repository and push to GitHub
+- `gits new [name]`: Create a new branch and switch to it
 - `gits help`: Display help information

+For detailed usage information, run `gits help`.

 ## Uninstallation